Preparing for Selling your Legacy Business — and the Role of Wealth Management

 - They understand the family’s cash needs, now and in the future, along with the family’s true strengths and weaknesses.

 - They want to educate themselves about the differences between families with operating businesses and post-liquidity families managing portfolio assets.

-- They are willing to face the challenges common to post-liquidity business families that can pose threats to unity of the family and owners.
+- They are willing to face the challenges common to post-liquidity business families that can pose threats to the unity of the family and owners.

 The attitudes of enterprising families that thrive after legacy transitions seem to lead to these three key activities that achieve, then propel, their success.